exercism/csharp/exercises/concept/basics/.docs/hints.md

 - The method's parameter is an [integer][integers].
 - You can use the [mathematical operator for multiplicaton][operators] to multiply values.

-## 4. Calculate the total working time in minutes
+## 4. Calculate the elapsed time in minutes

 - You need to define a [method][methods] with two parameters.
 - You have to [explicitly return an integer][return] from a method.